mozilla/glean/docs/user/reference/yaml/metrics.md

 ##### Adding metrics to every ping

-> For the small number of metrics that should be in every ping the Glean SDK will eventually provide a solution.
+> For the small number of metrics that should be in every ping the Glean SDKs will eventually provide a solution.
 > See [bug 1695236](https://bugzilla.mozilla.org/show_bug.cgi?id=1695236) for details.

 ```yaml